Elmiron Lawsuit | Vision Loss, Eye Damage & Blindness Claims

-In the latest legal blow to Johnson & Johnson, the company has been sued for eye damage caused by Elmiron, its medication to treat bladder pain and discomfort.
+In the latest legal blow to Johnson & Johnson* and its subsidiary Janssen, the company has been sued for eye damage caused by Elmiron.
+Elmiron is medication to treat bladder pain and discomfort.
 Elmiron medication (pentosan polysulfate sodium or PPS) is alleged to cause retinal injuries and vision loss.
 The eye problems caused by Emiron are both severe and irreversible.
 Some of the side effects of Elmiron include: eye pain, blurry vision, vision loss, difficulty reading, difficulty adjusting to dim lights, blind spots, glare, spots in field of vision and dull or less vivid colors.
-The initial Elmiron lawsuits were filed earlier this year, but observers are now expecting a large number of Elmiron vision loss lawsuits to be filed against Johnson & Johnson.
+The initial Elmiron lawsuits were filed earlier this year.
+Observers are now expecting a large number of Elmiron vision loss lawsuits to be filed against Johnson & Johnson.
 The company is already facing lawsuits for its other product such as talc powder, Risperidone and its opioid painkillers.
 As of February 2022, there are consolidated lawsuits against Janssen in both Federal and State Courts in New Jersey (Federal MDL and State MCL).

 Elmiron is a prescription medication prescribed by physicians to treat cystitis occurring in the bladder.
 Cystitis is a an extremely painful syndrome of the bladder.
 The vast majority of people taking Elmiron are women- usually women who are perimenopausal.
 “The drug Elmiron, which treats interstitial cystitis, bladder pain and osteoarthritis, is being linked to permanent eyesight damage, including macular degeneration and pigmentary and retinal maculopathy.
 A number of studies dating to 2018 have revealed risks associated with long-term use of Elmiron.
 Mass tort law firms are looking for claimants now.
 Elmiron was developed by Janssen Pharmaceuticals (a Johnson & Johnson subsidiary).”
 Versus